The Chimgan Mountains and Charvak lake: a beautiful day trip

 It is a good idea to bring some snacks and enough water with you from Tashkent, especially if you plan to go hiking

 There are several up market resorts in Beldersoy, Chimgan and YusufKhona (at the shore of Charvak lake) that you can book online.
 Unfortunately these are not prices for the average backpacker.
 The cheapest is Nebessa guesthouse.

 In Chimgan you will find more basic and smaller guesthouses for 10 dollars a night, but you cannot book them beforehand.
 However, during the week you will easily find a place to sleep.

+If you plan to stay in Tashkent I can recommend Art Hostel.
 Art Hostel is a good hostel in a nice neighbourhood of Tashkent.
 They have a good breakfast buffet and a swimming pool for those hot summer days.
 The staff is very helpful in giving tips and advice.

 Nearest metro station: Kosmonavtlar (blue Ozbekiston line)